 4. Use the Magic Envelope to vanish receipt clutter instantly

 Shoeboxed’s Magic EnvelopeTM service is an envelope (with pre-paid postage within the US) that users fill with physical receipts and mail to Shoeboxed’s office.
-The receipts are then scanned on your behalf, human-verified, logged into users’ accounts, and safely stored.
+The receipts are then scanned and auto-organized on your behalf, human-verified, logged into users’ accounts, and safely stored.

 5. Make it a habit to ask for email receipts